headsnet/domain-events-bundle/README.md

 Domain events should be dispatched from within your domain model - i.e. from directly inside your entities.

 Here we record a domain event for entity creation.
-It is then automatically persisted to the Doctrine `event` database tablein the same database transaction as the main entity is persisted.
+It is then automatically persisted to the Doctrine `event` database table in the same database transaction as the main entity is persisted.

 ```php
 use Headsnet\DomainEventsBundle\Domain\Model\ContainsEvents;